dkspencer/strelok/README.md

 ### Note
 I haven't actively developed this since leaving University - however, one day I will re-write it.
 There is "authentication" code currently, but it's easy enough to get around.
+Also note that this probably no longer works.